gitlabhq/gitlabhq/doc/development/ux_guide/components.md

 * Dialog modals contain the header, body, and actions.
   * **Header(1):** The header title is a question instead of a descriptive phrase.
   * **Body(2):** The content in body should never be ambiguous and unclear.
 It provides specific information.
   * **Actions(3):** Contains a affirmative action, a dismissive action, and an extra action.
-The order of actions from right to left: Affirmative action → Extra action → Dismissive action
+The order of actions from left to right: Dismissive action → Extra action → Affirmative action
 * Confirmations regarding labels should keep labeling styling.
 * References to commits, branches, and tags should be **monospaced**.